sjm-practice/pizza-planet/README.md

     - probably could have been handled a few different ways, but I at least wanted to point out running in to this.

 Completed submit order.
-But there is a defect related to saving custom built pizza (won't save).
+But there is a defect related to saving custom built pizza (the custom pizza won't save).